 First name: name

 Surname: sumame

 Email address: ihrtp-pifdh@equitas.org

 Email display: Allow only other course members to see my email address 💌

 Email activated: This email address is enabled 💌

-Email format: Pretty HTML format 💌
+Email format: Pretty HTML format

 Email digest type: No digest (single email per forum post) 💌

 Forum auto-subscribe: Yes: when I post, subscribe me to that forum

 Forum tracking: No: don't keep track of posts I have seen 💌

 When editing text: Use HTML editor (some browsers only) 💌

 City/town: Montreal

 Country: Canada

-Timezone: Server's local time 💌
+Timezone: Server's local time 🛩

-Preferred language: English (en)
+Timezone: Preferred language: Server's local time English (en)

-Description: The International Human Rights Training Program (IHRTP) is at the heart of the Equitas activities.
-This annual three-week training session brings together approximately 120 participants from over 60 countries.
-The IHRTP provides a unique opportunity for human rights workers to deepen their understanding of human rights and of the essential role of human rights

-education in effecting change. ?
+•

 - First Name: You cannot change your first name. - Surname: You cannot change your surname. - Email address: Please type your active email address here.
 Messages originating from the Equitas Community will be mailed to this address. - Please read carefully each of the different options you have available in your personal profile.
 Each option has been set up consistently with the Equitas Community.
-We encourage you not to change this setting. - Description: Your personal in the IHRTP participant's directory has been pasted in this field.
+We encourage you not to change this setting. - Description: Your personal profile in the IHRTP participant's directory has been pasted in this field.
 Please make any relevant changes to update your profile.
 If your profile does not require any, this is where you need to make changes in case you need to.

-The following fields are optional, but if thoroughly completed, we will have an enhanced contact base with each of the Equitas Community members.
+The following fields are optional, however if fully completed, we will have an enhanced contact database to share with each of the Equitas Community members.